 Note 1: If "yes" is indicated for implementation, please describe the important policies, strategies, measures and implementation status; if "no" is indicated, please describe the deviation and causes of deviation in the "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" column, as well as the planning for undertaking the relevant policies, strategies and measures in the future.
+However, with regard to the promotion items 1 and 2, listed companies should describe the governance and supervisory framework for sustainable development, including but not limited to the management guidelines, strategies and goal setting, and review measures, etc. Please also describe the Company's risk management policies or strategies on environmental, social and corporate governance issues related to its operations, and the evaluation thereof.

-Note 2: The principle of materiality refers to those environmental, social and corporate governance-related issues having significant impacts on the Company's investors and other stakeholders.
+Note 2: The principle of materiality refers to those environmental, social and corporate governance-related issues having significant impacts on the Company's investors and other